hwcoe/hwcoe-ufl/Readme.md

 ---------
 ### 2.3.3
 - Add formatting to data tables in the main-content area
-- Override some Tablepress CSS rules with HWCOE formatting
+- Override some Tablepress CSS rules with HWCOE theme formatting

 ### 2.3.2
 - Add comments.php